taylortempleton/VerificationPractice_SimpleCPU/README.md

 ## Hello!

+I am hoping for feedback on my below self-assigned verification project.

+I am a Raleigh, NC based engineer with a semiconductor fabrication background, reskilling in hopes of landing an entry-level design verification role. ([Resume](2023_05_May_25_TaylorTempleton_GithubVersion.pdf))

+This project is my first step in building a verification portfolio.

-I've used an extremely simple CPU to create a verification plan, build a testbench in EDAplayground, and execute the plan.
+The project: Use an extremely simple CPU to create a verification plan, build a testbench in EDAplayground, and execute the plan.

 The goal: to build understanding of how verification tools work together (SV, UVM, SVA, functional coverage, etc.), before attempting a more complex project.